lawrenzo-pro/embedded-journey/README.md

 # Embedded Journey
-Journaling my experiments with chips and wire here.
+Journaling my experiments with chips and wires here.